aaimio/ooniprobe/README.md

 ## Custom web connectivity tests

-Web connectivity tests can be run against custom URLs by creating a `urls.txt` file in the volume.
+You can run web connectivity tests against custom URLs by creating a `urls.txt` file in the volume, e.g.:

 ```txt
 https://www.facebook.com